You can create a Google BigQuery Source Connector to read from your Google BigQuery table(s).

-Single Sign-On credentials OR Service Account Key
+- Single Sign-On credentials OR Service Account Key with the proper privileges

-Step 3: Enter a Connector Name
+Step 2: Enter a Connector Name

-Step 4: Select Source Connector
+Step 3: Select Source Connector

 There are two options for authentication: Single Sign-On and Service Account.
 You can choose to authenticate through your Google account using single sign-on, or by providing a Google Cloud Platform service account JSON key.

-To authenticate using Single Sign-On, you will be prompted to sign into your Google Account after entering the required information and clicking Grant Access.
+Step 5a: To authenticate using Single Sign-On, you will be prompted to sign into your Google Account after entering the required information and clicking Grant Access.

-To authenticate using Service Account, you will be prompted to enter the Service Account Key.
+Step 5b: To authenticate using Service Account, you will be prompted to enter the Service Account Key.
 Provide the Service Account JSON key for the account you wish to connect to.

 Creating a Service Account Key in the Google Cloud Console

-To create a Service Account JSON key, first navigate to the Service Accounts page in the Google Cloud Console.
+- 1.To create a Service Account JSON key, first navigate to the Service Accounts page in the Google Cloud Console.

-Click the project dropdown in the top navigation bar to view all of your projects, choose the project you want to create a service account key for, and then click Open.
+- 2.Click the project dropdown in the top navigation bar to view all of your projects, choose the project you want to create a service account key for, and then click Open.

-Find the row of the service account that you want to create a key for.
+- 3.Find the row of the service account that you want to create a key for.
 In that row, click the More button, and then click Create key.

-Select the JSON Key type and click Create.
+- 4.Select the JSON Key type and click Create.

-Note: to set up a Connector using your service account, the service account you select needs to have access to the project you want to connect to, and needs to have both a BigQuery Data Editor role and BigQuery Job User role.
+Note: to set up a Source Connector using your service account, the service account you select needs to have access to the project you want to connect to, and needs to have both a BigQuery Data Editor role and BigQuery Job User role.

-Step 1: To find the Project ID, first select the project dropdown in the top navigation bar to view all of your projects.
+1: To find the Project ID, first select the project dropdown in the top navigation bar to view all of your projects.

-Step 2: Find the corresponding ID for the project, copy the Project ID and paste it into the Project ID field.
+2: Find the corresponding ID for the project, copy the Project ID and paste it into the Project ID field.

 Provide a query to access the data in your BigQuery.
 You can query against multiple tables and projects, and your query can be as complex as you need it to be.

 Note: the schema for this source Connector is defined by the selected columns from the query.
-The schema cannot be changed after saving the Connector, so please confirm it is accurate before proceeding.